 Under the influence of constant stress, a kind of vicious circle develops:

-A high level of stress hormones leads to a decrease in immune protection, the production of melatonin and growth hormone is worse (and therefore, the body ages faster, it recovers worse), reproductive function is suppressed.
+A high level of stress hormones leads to a decrease in immune protection, the production of melatonin and growth hormone is worse (and therefore, the body ages faster, it recovers worse), and reproductive function is suppressed.

 Disruptions in the endocrine and immune systems provoke an exacerbation of chronic diseases and the development of new ones, which causes another round of nervous tension.